heroesofcode/inject-sql/README.md

 #### How to test?

-If you want to study or are studying pentent I recommend you use these tools below:
+If you want to test or are studying pentest I recommend you use these tools below:

 - [Acunetix](http://testphp.vulnweb.com/) 🇬🇧
 - [HackTheBox](https://www.hackthebox.com/) 🇬🇧